 Curtsinger will be a positive, motivating, and nurturing learning environment where children, teachers, and parents work together to ensure academic success and a love of learning by fostering confidence and independence through responsibility.

-Claude served in the Navy during World War I and was a graduate of the Baylor University School of Pharmacy.
-He served on the Frisco ISD School Board, the City Council, the Collin County School Board and was active in the Masonic Lodge and in the Lions Club.
-His influence in the community was far reaching and his interest in the welfare of his friends, neighbors and the youth earned him great and lasting respect.
-Claude died in 1973.
-He and his wife Gertrude had one son, Charles.
+Curtsinger served on the Frisco ISD School Board, the Frisco City Council, the Collin County School Board and was active in the Masonic Lodge and in the Lions Club.
+His influence in the community was far reaching and his interest in the welfare of his friends, neighbors and youth earned him lasting respect.
+He passed away in 1973.

 If your child is absent from school, please contact the campus with this form before 8:30 AM.
 Phone calls are a courtesy, but this form is the only means for official absence reporting.